ROCE Insights For Agilent Technologies

 What Is ROCE?

-Changes in earnings and sales indicate shifts in Agilent Technologies's Return on Capital Employed, a measure of yearly pre-tax profit relative to capital employed by a business.
-Generally, a higher ROCE suggests successful growth of a company and is a sign of higher earnings per share in the future.
+Return on Capital Employed is a measure of yearly pre-tax profit relative to capital employed by a business.
+Changes in earnings and sales indicate shifts in a company's ROCE.
+A higher ROCE is generally representative of successful growth of a company and is a sign of higher earnings per share in the future.
+A low or negative ROCE suggests the opposite.
 In Q1, Agilent Technologies posted an ROCE of 0.07%.

 ROCE is an important metric for the comparison of similar companies.
 A relatively high ROCE shows Agilent Technologies is potentially operating at a higher level of efficiency than other companies in its industry.
 If the company is generating high profits with its current level of capital, some of that money can be reinvested in more capital which will generally lead to higher returns and earnings per share growth.